lorriman/lastfmsearcher/README.md

 ## What is this?

-A simple project to demonstrate commercial development capabilities of Greg Lorriman in Google's Flutter/Dart.
+A simple app over-engineered to demonstrate commercial development capabilities of Greg Lorriman in Google's Flutter/Dart.

 ### It includes :